 ↖ Homepage of the site 'What to do with your life?'

-What conditions must be met to produce serious reasoning?
+What are the conditions to meet in order to produce a serious reasoning?

 Problem solving.